golden temple

 A crystal bridge links the temple to an ancient structure, once a site for Sikh martial arts training, now home to the Akal Takht, a tribunal for religious and military matters.
 A meticulously crafted garden surrounds the temple, showcasing lush greenery, fountains, and ornate pathways.
 Educational buildings house classrooms, lecture halls, and libraries filled with religious and literary texts.
 To the east stand two towering minarets connected by an adorned bridge, originally covered in gold but damaged during religious persecution.

-The structure and material used to make the temple comprises bricks, marble, and other materials beneath the gold.
-The craftsman used this material blend of bricks, marbles, etc., to give the temple structural stability and artistic richness.
+The structure and material used to make the temple comprise bricks, marble, and other materials beneath the gold.
+The craftsman used this blend of bricks, marbles, etc., to give the temple structural stability and artistic richness.

 Amrit Sarovar

-Amrit Sarovar lies at the center of the Golden Temple.
-It is also called the “Pool of Nectar” and holds immense spiritual significance.
-People from every background come, and put their feet in the Sarovar, teaching us unity.
+Amrit Sarovar, also called the “Pool of Nectar,” lies at the center of the Golden Temple and holds immense spiritual significance.
+People from every background come and put their feet in the Sarovar, teaching us unity.
 It is believed that the Sarovar waters, like the Ganga, provide divine teachings and spiritually cleanse the soul.
-Pilgrims take part in a sacred tradition of taking a dip in the Sarovar as a means to purify both body and soul.
+Pilgrims participate in a sacred tradition of dipping in the Sarovar to purify both body and soul.

 The Amrit Sarovar of the temple is made from Indian marble.
-The water of the Sarovar is pure and crystal clear to see big fishes inside it.
+Its water is pure and crystal clear, making it easy to see big fish inside it.
 The pure water of this Sarovar makes a person meditate and connect with their inner selves.
-The Amrit Sarovar gives the ideals of equality, humility, and spiritual rejuvenation.
+The Amrit Sarovar gives equality, humility, and spiritual rejuvenation.

 The Harmandir Sahib